 The Design and Technology department at the Wellington Academy firmly believes that students learn best by ‘doing’ and by allowing them to experiment and take risks, in a safe and positive learning environment.
 This is achieved through a curriculum that embraces new innovative technologies and resembles modern industrial processes, whilst retaining the best of traditional practices.
 At the heart of this, is the desire to deliver a curriculum in which students solve solutions using embedded skills and knowledge, producing products with a high quality finish.
 Students must learn about the social and ethical responsibilities of designers and engineers and the importance of managing finite resources with care.

-Within Key Stage 3 Design and Technology we operate a rotation system that allows groups of students to move within the different areas of the department on a termly rotation.
-Students will complete work that covers all strands of Design and Technology including: Resistant Materials, Visual Arts, ICT and Catering.
+Within Key Stage 3 Design and Technology we operate a rotation system that allows groups of students to move within the different areas of the department on a rotation.
+Students will complete work that covers strands of Design and Technology: Graphics and Hospitality and Catering.
 The students move between staff in the department who have different skills and areas of expertise.
 This allows students to have the best possible teaching and learning experience in each distinct area of the department.
-Each student will leave Key Stage 3 Design and Technology with a broad range of knowledge and expertise.
+Each student will leave Key Stage 3 Design Technology with a broad range of knowledge and expertise.
 All students’ progress will be tracked over their various KS3 rotations.
 The results from which will be used to guide their choices when selecting their options at the end of KS3.

 Design and Technology allows students